How to Optimize your SQL Server 2008/R2 Migration for Cost and Availability

 With the end of support quickly approaching, upgrading from 2008/R2 to a newer version of SQL Server is both necessary and imminent.
 But will your migration plan land you in an environment that is optimized for both cost and availability?

-Join us on August 1st at 2pm ET for a webinar on how to use DH2i’s DxEnterprise to migrate off of SQL Server 2008/R2 and into an optimized environment that gets you:
+Watch this webinar on how to use DH2i’s DxEnterprise to migrate off of SQL Server 2008/R2 and into an optimized environment that gets you:

 - The highest level of availability—on any version

 - Fewer cores subject to the upgrade